 The grades A, B, C, D and E are all passing grades.
-For courses with more than one examination, students are given a final grade based on an overall assessment of all examinations included in the course.
-The final grade of the course is issued only when all course units have been passed.
+For courses with more than one element of examination, students are given a final grade based on an overall assessment of all the elements included in the course.
+The final grade of the course is issued only when all elements of examination have been passed.
 The examination is based on instruction and course literature.
 The examination must allow for students to be assessed on an individual basis.
-Students may not make a second attempt at any examination (or element of examination) already passed in order to receive a higher grade.
-Further information concerning assessment and grading criteria is provided in a study guide distributed at the beginning of the course.
-Students are guaranteed a minimum of three examination occasions, including the regular occasion.
-If a student has failed the same examination three times, the student is entitled to request that the next examination is assessed and graded by a new examiner if possible.
+Further information concerning assessment of specific intended learning outcomes and grading criteria is provided in a study guide distributed at the beginning of the course.
+Students are guaranteed a minimum of three attempts to pass an examination, including the regular attempt.
+If a student has failed the same examination three times, the student is entitled to request that the next examination be assessed and graded by a new examiner.
 The decision to accept or reject such a request is made by the vice dean of education.
-In case the course is terminated or significantly altered, examination according to the present course syllabus shall be offered on at least two occasions in the course of one year after the termination/alteration.
+A student may not make a second attempt at any examination already passed in order to receive a higher grade.
+In case a course is terminated or significantly altered, examination according to the earlier syllabus shall be offered on at least two occasions in the course of one year after the termination/alteration.
 For this course, examination is based on: